cogmission/Nostromo/README.md

 * An all-in-one standalone tracking and mapping application created for the **[Numenta HTM Challenge](http://numenta.org/blog/2015/09/18/introducing-the-htm-challenge.html)**

 ***
-**NOTE:** There won't be anything here until FXMaps has enough to run with...

 **Nostromo** is powered by [FXMaps](https://github.com/cogmission/FXMaps) - A new JavaFX Mapping API which allows you to embed Google Maps in your JavaFX application and combines two API's (GMapsFX and google-maps-services-java) to allow one to easily use functionality missing in both, such as:
 * Draw and plot routes and objects on your google map using JavaFx